Azure/bicep-registry-modules/avm/ptn/app/container-job-toolkit/README.md

 ### Example 2: _Using large parameter set_

-This instance deploys the module with existing resources.
+This instance deploys the module with most of its features enabled.

 <details>